For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Blanscape – Shutterstock

-The beauty is that you can offer a guest pass in exchange for a guest pass at your friends' gyms too.
-That way, you can try out a few different places if you're getting a bit bored of your usual gym.
+The beauty is that you can offer a guest pass in exchange for a guest pass at your friends' gyms, too.
+That way, you can try out a few different places if you're getting a bit bored with your usual gym.

 11. Pay upfront